develooper1994/SingleShotMultiboxDetector_demo/README.md

 # Expatiation
 There is two populer choise for image detection and segmentation.
 The main difference is R-CNN needs mask(white and black) for where the object should be, YOLO just try to classify object parts and combine them.
+Also YOLO is just a single neural network.
+So that YOLO is very fast.

 ### R-CNN
 It is actually helps to detect object on the screen.
 There is bunch of versions of R-CNN